 What Causes Tearing?

 That’s right!
 Dry eyes often cause tearing.
 Dry eyes occur when one of the three layers of your tear film are compromised or absent.
 This is a bigger problem as we age (surprise!), although some patients at any age can experience dry eyes too.
 Overproduction can also occur if your eye is exposed; this may happen if your eye is bulging, your missing some of your eyelid due to cancer, you can’t close your eye well, the upper or lower eyelids or both are retracted.
-Dr. Brock can assist you with overproduction of tears whether it’s due to dryness (options include lubricants, oral medication, punctal plugs, and correction of globe or eyelid malposition, to name the most common options).

 About Nasolacrimal Surgery